Super Lawyers

 Can I Recover from the Insurance Company When Diagnosed with Spondylosis After a Car Accident?

-Spondylosis is a degenerative condition in the spine compromising the cushions between the spinal disks and the joints between the bones of the spine.
+Spondylosis is a degenerative condition that compromises the cushions between the spinal disks and the joints between the spine’s bones.
 When these discs are compromised, the bones of the spine lose their place, sometimes pressing on the nerve, which can cause an auto accident victim a great deal of pain.

 In essence, the shock absorbers of the spine are compromised.
 If you have spondylosis and are injured in a car accident, an “injury” that you did not even know you had can become life-altering.